-With community policing, there is a shift to the long-term assignment of officers in specific neighborhoods or areas.
-Geographic deployment plans can help enhance customer service and facilitate more contact between police and citizens, thus establishing strong relationships and mutual accountability.
-Beat boundaries should correspond to neighborhood boundaries, and other government services should recognize these boundaries when coordinating government public-service activities.
+With community policing, there is a shift to the long-term assignment of officers to specific neighborhoods or areas.
+Geographic deployment plans can help enhance customer service and facilitate more contact between police and the community, thus establishing a strong relationships and mutual accountability.
+Patrol beat boundaries should be aligned to neighborhood boundaries to enhance officers' understanding of communities within their patrol areas and to build trust within the community.
+Other community policing partners should become familiar with both the patrol officers and community policing officers assigned within each patrol beat to coordinate government and nongovernment community policing activities.